 Australia appeared before the UN Human Rights Council to formally respond to the recommendations made as part of Australia's first Universal Periodic Review on 8 June 2011.

 At this session of the report and response were formally adopted by the council.

 Australia's response was developed following an extensive consultation process across Australian Government departments, state and territory governments as well as non-government organisations and the Australian Human Rights Commission.

 Australia accepted more than 90 per cent of the recommendations.
 A copy of the response can be found below:

-The Australian Government has created a publicly accessible online database that draws together UN human rights recommendations from treaties and reviews that Australia is a party to.
-To view this information, please see the UN Human rights recommendations database page.
+For more information on UN reporting, there is a publicly accessible online database that draws together UN human rights recommendations from treaties and reviews that Australia is a party to.
+To view this information, visit the UN Human rights recommendations database page.